megvii-research/hpman/README.md

 ## Distributed HPM
 So researchers come to another solution: forget about config files; define and use whatever hyperparameters whenever you need, anywhere in the project.
 We call this "Distributed HPM".
 However, this is hardly called "management"; it is more like anarchism: no management is the best management.
-This makes add a hyperparameter cheap: let yourself free and do whatever you want.
+It makes adding a hyperparameter cheap: let yourself free and do whatever you want.

 > Let it go, let it go